ygorcosta/wedeploy.com/node/electric/src/pages/tutorials/lsna/install-auth-service/index.md

 When you deployed your source code before, you may have noticed that WeDeploy created a Hosting service to serve those files.
 Now we want to install a WeDeploy Auth service so that we can start creating users and signing them into the app.

-To do this, go back to the <a href="https://console.wedeploy.com" target="_blank">WeDeploy Console</a> and select your project.
-Then, click on the _Install Service_ button and select the _WeDeploy Auth_ service.
-Name your Auth service `auth` and then click _Install Auth_.

 <ul class="checklist">
   <li>Go to the WeDeploy Console</li>
   <li>Select your app's project</li>